seekdestiny/CarND-PID-Control-Project/README.md

 #### Parameter Tuning
 Initially, the throttle was constant, and the parameters of the PID controller for steering were chosen to be P = 0.2, I = 0.004, D = 3.0.
-Sebastian Thrun proposed these values is his [online course on udacity.com](https://www.udacity.com/course/artificial-intelligence-for-robotics--cs373).
-Parameters worked quite well, and the car was able to complete the full circle with no tire leaving the drivable portion of the track surface.
+These parameters are given in video lessons.
+These parameters worked quite well, and the car was able to complete the full circle with no tire leaving the drivable portion of the track surface.

-However, the driving was not smooth, and the twiddle algorithm was utilized to tune the parameters of the PID controller for steering.
+However, the driving was not smooth.
+There are still many oscillations in steep lane corner.
+The twiddle algorithm was utilized to tune the parameters of the PID controller for steering.
 After a few iterations, the PID controller for throttle was turned on.
-At that moment parameters for steering PID controller were P=0.61, I=0.0155, D=13.0 and for throttle PID controller -- P=2.0, I=0.0, D=3.0.
+At that moment parameters for steering PID controller were P=0.64, I=0.0238, D=14.0 and for throttle PID controller -- P=2.0, I=0.0, D=3.0.
 Then, there were a few more iterations after which there was a manual fine tuning again.
-The result parameters for the PID controllers are as follows: steering PID controller -- P=0.15, I=0.0165, D=5.0; throttle PID controller -- P=7.0, I=0.0, D=0.5.
-With these parameters, the car can drive with the average speed more than 30 mph and smooth enough, without leaving the road surface.
+Basically, larger P for steer needs larger P for throttle so that the speed is low enough for relatively big steer angle.
+And although we use D to make steer smooth but we still need to choose relatively small P to reduce oscillations (for steer value).
+The result parameters for the PID controllers are as follows: steering PID controller -- P=0.15, I=0.0188, D=5.0; throttle PID controller -- P=6.0, I=0.0, D=2.0.
+With these parameters, the car can drive with the average speed close to 30 mph and smooth enough, without leaving the road surface.

 ---